European-XFEL/CrystFEL-Jupyter-utilities/README.md

 or
 `python setup.py test`

-## hdfsee.py usage
-The tool is designed to work with h5 files (hdf5).
-Tested only with LCLS specific data structure <http://www.cxidb.org/data/21/cxidb-21-run0130.tar>
-Features buttons for changing contrast and colour space, displaying diffraction peaks from indexing.stream file or peaks embedded in the h5 file.

-### Example usage
+## Displaying the image
 1. Basic displaynig of the data as it is:
    `hdfsee_run.py <filename>`
 2. Displaying the image with geometry reconstruction:
     `hdfsee_run.py <filename> -g <geometry file>`
-3. Displaying the image with geometry reconstruction and peaks written in the indexing.stream file produced by indexamajig:
+3. Displaying the image with geometry reconstruction and peaks written in the indexing.stream file produced by `indexamajig`:
     `hdfsee_run.py <filename> -g <geometry file> -p <stream file>`
 4. Run from code cell in jupyter-notebook:
    ```